 Among the findings:

-- Every one million dollars spent on annual advertising expenses supports 81 American jobs.
+- Every $1 million spent on annual advertising expenses supports 67 American jobs.

 - Every direct advertising job supported another 34 jobs across all industries.